 RJB – pink notes.

-Refer to Index of Customers
+Refer to Index of Customers for more information on contract quantities.

 Refer to Rate Matrix – do we want a separate reference to MIN and MAX?
+Yes.

 All TI agreements have a right to transport gas at any receipt or delivery point on NNG/TW’s system where capacity exists.